 - From mid-16th Century, Odisha was ruled successively by five Muslim kings till 1592, when Akbar annexed it into the Mughal empire.

 - With the decline of the Mughal empire, Marathas occupied Odisha.
 They continued to hold it till the British took over in 1803.

 - Odisha was made into a separate province on 1 April 1936.

 - After Independence princely states in and around Odisha surrendered their sovereignty to the Government of India.

 - Although the state of Odisha had many ancient times like Kalinga, Utkal and Udra, it is widely known as the land of Lord Jagannath.

-- Lord Jagannath is intimately connected with the social, cultural and religious life of Odisha.
-Jainism, Islam and Christianity have had considerable impact on the people of Odisha in different periods.
+Lord Jagannath is intimately connected with the social, cultural and religious life of Odisha.
+Jainism, Islam and Christianity have had a considerable impact on the people of Odisha in different periods.

 Government of Odisha